Thursday, Feb 5, 2015

 The sulfur infused mud is believed to have many restorative properties and not wanting to miss out on any rejuvenating effects I went to town on the mud bucket.
 Several random strangers stopped to compliment me on my handiwork!

-The first step in removing the now mostly dry mud cake is getting back in the thermal pool.
+back in the thermal pool.
 Yay!
 I could have spent all day lounging in that water.
-Too bad it's hard to see if you've missed a spot in the dark water, plus when you get out tiny black particles cling to every hair on your body.
+Too bad it's hard to see if you've missed a spot in the dark water, plus when you get out tiny black particles cling to every hair

-Which brings us to the next step: the outdoor cold water showers that put out a slow trickle of water only to stop, then spurt out a handful, before sputtering and failing again.
+out a slow trickle of water only to stop, then spurt out a handful, before sputtering and failing again.
 What can you do but laugh?

-Marginally cleaner we sit down in the now padded down van with our towels wrapped around us until we reach our next stop, the Toraille waterfall.
+Marginally cleaner we sit down in the now padded down van with our

-I'm quite paranoid about getting hit in the head with debris coming over the falls, but for this special occasion I let myself get pelted in the head in an effort to remove the leftover mud.
+over the falls, but for this special occasion I let myself get pelted

 Local vendors line the road and tout their wares, including varieties of rum, banana ketchup, baked goods and crafts.

-We drive to a banana plantation where Neptune explains the life cycle of bananas and its history on the island.
+We drive to a banana plantation where Neptune explains the life cycle

 Yum!
 I have a sudden craving for bananas ...

 Once everyone is back aboard, we jet off to Jalousie Beach nestled at the foot of the Pitons.
 They also provide us with a traditional Creole lunch of cole slaw, yellow plantains, potato salad, rice, garlic noodles, and jerk chicken.
 All of which was quite good.
-We also get to sample piton beer, which Sandy is surprised to enjoy and I barely tolerate.
+We also get to sample piton beer, which

 I was going to hold off on sampling the rum punch until after I'd snorkeled, but Sandy decides to get a taste and quickly passes her cup to me.
 She says there isn't a lot of alcohol in it, but after one sip I know to save the rest for when I get back.
-We find out later it's 160 proof!
+We find

 The entire left side of the beach is taken up by the Sugar Beach Viceroy Resort, leaving just a few run down public loungers for the hordes of tourists deposited at the dock.
-We luck out and manage to snag a pair in the shade when the people next to us leave within minutes of our arrival.
+We luck out and

 Before hitting the water, I walk around to get some pictures of the beach.